gheenc/Computational-Methods/pset4/README.md

 ```
 Having a smaller search distance, it returned some classes as unknown, no matter the neighbors wanted.
 Overall there were similar distribution in the ability to correctly predict the classes.
 Expanding the search distance did not affect the results of the confusion matrix.

+Sources: [1] Used ChatGPT to implement each section of the hints given in problem set.
+[2]Used ChatGPT to test tree and each section as added [3] Used ChatGPT to standardize all the quantitative data and have to the class column remain once PCA dataframe was made [4] Use ChatGPT to fix errors thrown by using categorical data in plotly [5] Use ChatGPT to understand reason for training and testing and ensure standardization of only training data for implementing PCA [6] Used ChatGPT to debug errors thrown when making confusion matrix and add specific labels for more clarity

 ## Problem 4
 I loaded all the data from the csv file and droped the eyeDetection column full of categorical data.
 I visualized the rest of the data to better understand the file.